Summer Zervos

 Summer Zervos and Donald J. Trump: Allegations of Sexual Misconduct

-In October 2016, Summer Zervos, a former contestant on The Apprentice Season 5 (2006), accused Donald J. Trump of sexual misconduct tied to a 2007 encounter.
-Zervos alleges that after reaching out for career advice post-show, Trump invited her to the Beverly Hills Hotel under the pretense of a job discussion.
-There, she claims, he kissed her on the mouth without consent, groped her breasts, and pressed his genitals against her despite her protests.
-She detailed this at an October 14, 2016, press conference with attorney Gloria Allred, saying she felt “humiliated” (Web ID: 13).
+In October 2016, Summer Zervos, a former contestant on The Apprentice Season 5 (2006), accused Donald J. Trump of sexual misconduct.
+She claimed that in 2007, after seeking career advice, Trump invited her to the Beverly Hills Hotel under the guise of a job discussion.
+There, she alleges, he kissed her without consent, groped her breasts, and pressed his genitals against her despite her protests.
+At a press conference on October 14, 2016, with attorney Gloria Allred, Zervos described feeling “humiliated.”

-In 2025, as Trump began his second term on January 20, Zervos, now 49, revisited her story in a February 25 Newsweek interview (Web ID: 3).
-She expressed frustration at renewed X attacks labeling her “opportunistic” (Post ID: 4) and tied her experience to E. Jean Carroll’s 2023 legal win, noting, “Dropping the case didn’t erase what happened.”
-While not pursuing new action as of March 9, she hinted at supporting advocacy efforts if Trump’s post-inauguration rhetoric targets accusers again (Web ID: 3).
-Her allegations remain a key thread in the ongoing discourse around Trump’s conduct.
+With Trump’s second presidential term beginning in January 2025, Zervos revisited her story in a February 2025 interview, expressing frustration over renewed online attacks calling her “opportunistic.”
+She connected her experience to E. Jean Carroll’s 2023 legal victory, stating, “Dropping the case didn’t erase what happened.”
+Although not pursuing new legal action as of March 2025, Zervos hinted at supporting advocacy efforts if Trump’s post-inauguration statements continue to target accusers.
+Her allegations remain an important part of the ongoing discussion about Trump’s conduct.